Danielle Bunten Berry: Personal life

 Berry was married three times.
 Berry had three children, one daughter and two sons.

-After a third divorce, Berry, who had until then been living as male, transitioned to living as a woman.
+After a third divorce, Berry, who had until then been living as a male, transitioned to living as a woman.
 Berry underwent sex reassignment surgery in November 1992 and afterward kept a lower profile in the games industry.
 Berry later regretted having surgery, finding that for her, the drawbacks of surgical transition outweighed the benefits, and wishing she had considered alternative approaches.
-It caused difficulties in family relationships, and led to her being shunned by the video game industry.
+It caused difficulties in family relationships and led to her being shunned by the video game industry.
 She joked that the surgery was to improve the industry's male/female ratio and aesthetics, but advised others considering a sex change not to proceed unless there was no alternative and warned them of the cost, saying "Being my 'real self' could have included having a penis and including more femininity in whatever forms made sense.
 I didn't know that until too late and now I have to make the best of the life I've stumbled into.
 I just wish I would have tried more options before I jumped off the precipice."

 After her transition in fall 1992, Berry stayed out of the video game spotlight, mostly keeping to herself.
-She felt as though after transitioning she was not as good at video game development as she had previously been, stating "So, I'm a little more than three years into my new life role as Ms. Danielle Berry, and her career looks to be somewhat different from old Mr. Dan Bunten's.
+She felt as though after transitioning, she was not as good at video game development as she had previously been, stating, "So, I'm a little more than three years into my new life role as Ms. Danielle Berry, and her career looks to be somewhat different from old Mr. Dan Bunten's.
 For one thing, I'm not as good a programmer as he was."

 On July 3, 1998, Berry died of lung cancer.